juicyiot/juicy-switch/README.md

 - Easy to setup and to use (your mom can use it :wink:)
 - Simple yet powerful :rocket:

 The Juicy Switch can be self assembled and is affordable, see [Bill of Materials](#bill-of-materials).
 The setup is a friction less and quick process.
 After the device is powered up, it will create a WIFI hotspot called `juicy_switch`.
 Connect with your Smartphone/Notebook and proceed with the one time [Setup](#setup).
-Eventough the switch is very simple to use, many *smart* use cases can be built on top, see [Use Case Ideas](#use-case-ideas) to get inspired.
+Eventhough the switch is very simple to use, many *smart* use cases can be built on top, see [Use Case Ideas](#use-case-ideas) to get inspired.

 ## Hardware